lukassara/xmlWriter/README.md

-XML writer - how to update xml files
+XML writer - how to update xml files.